Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 Recall that $\pi_{\theta}$ stands for the orthogonal projection onto the line spanned by $\theta$.
 The following theorem from 1968 is due to Kaufman \cite{Ka}, sharpening a result of Marstrand \cite{Mar}: \begin{thm}[Kaufman] Let $K \subset \R^{2}$ be a Borel set.
 Then,

 \end{thm} It is conjectured (see for example \cite[(1.8)]{MR2994685}) that Kaufman's estimate is not sharp for any $0 < u < \min\{\Hd K,1\}$, and the sharp bound is

 for $0 \leq u \leq \min\{\Hd K,1\}$.
 It follows from Corollary \ref{cor:Bourgain-Proj} that the left-hand side of \eqref{kaufman} tends to $0$ as $u \searrow \tfrac{1}{2}\Hd K$.
-This behaviour is predicted by the conjectured inequality \eqref{form93}, but falls far short from proving it.
-It can be tracked from the proof of Corollary \ref{cor:Bourgain-Proj} that the dependence of the dimensional set of exceptional set on $2u-\Hd K$ is worse than exponential, and no improvement over \eqref{kaufman} is achieved if $u$ is not very close to $\tfrac{1}{2}\Hd K$.
+This behaviour is predicted by the conjectured inequality \eqref{form93}.
+It can be tracked from the proof of Corollary \ref{cor:Bourgain-Proj} that the dependence of the dimension of the exceptional set on $2u-\Hd K$ is worse than exponential, and no improvement over \eqref{kaufman} is achieved if $u$ is not very close to $\tfrac{1}{2}\Hd K$.

 Recently, the authors \cite{OS23} showed that Kaufman's bound \eqref{kaufman} can be improved by a small $\epsilon$ for all $0 < u < \min\{\Hd K,1\}$, but "$\epsilon$" (which depends on $u$ and $\Hd K$) ultimately comes from an application of Theorem \ref{thm:Bourgain-Proj}, so again it is tiny.
 For $\Hd K > 1$, a more quantitative improvement to \eqref{kaufman} is due to Peres and Schlag \cite{MR1749437}.
 Namely, the upper bound in \eqref{kaufman} can be replaced by $\max\{u + 1 - \Hd K,0\}$.
 However, this bound is weaker than \eqref{kaufman} for $\Hd K < 1$.